Fr. Stefan Niemczyk

 Fr.
 Niemczyk's love of nature and gardening talents became apparent almost immediately upon his arrival.
 Numerous trees now grace the parish property, and his annual flower and vegetable gardens always add to the beauty of our grounds.

-He manages to make one or two visits to his sisters and brothers, and other relatives in Poland, as well as maintaining contacts with family members here in the United States.
+He manages to make one or two yearly visits to his sisters and brothers, and other relatives in Poland, as well as maintaining contacts with family members here in the United States.
 We are indeed blessed to continue to have a resident priest in our parish, and one of the fortitude, virtue, generosity, and fidelity of Fr.
 Stefan Niemczyk.